Gran Turismo 7 is Why We Can’t Have Nice Things

 Persona 5 starts off with a bang.
 It ends with a whole ton of narrative confusion, meaningless (or even meaning-killing) twists, and the age-old “power of friendship” and “determination to move on” saving the day.

 The first antagonist, Kamoshida, is arguably the best.
-He’s a former pro athlete turned high-school coach, and his reputation from his old job allows him to run roughshod over anyone else in the school, since it brings the school fame and money. → I’d buy that for a dollar.
+He’s a former pro athlete turned high-school coach, and his reputation from his old job allows him to run roughshod over anyone else in the school, since it brings the school fame and money. → The Lord of the Rings: The Fellowship of the Read

 Small Screen on the Big Screen: Square Enix Edition